Low-Rank Approximation and Completion of Positive Tensors: Introduction

 The similarity between tensors and matrices is misleading because many problems that are routine and polynomial-time computable for matrices are NP-hard for tensors.
-For instance, it is NP-hard to compute the rank of a tensor \cite{hillar2013}, which is defined as the minimal number of rank-1 components needed to represent the tensor
+For instance, it is NP-hard to compute the rank of a tensor \cite{hillar2013}, which is defined as the minimal number of rank-1 components needed to represent the tensor: $\text{rank}_\otimes(\psi) = \min \{q\ |\ \psi = \textstyle\sum_{j=1}^q v_1^j \otimes\cdots\otimes v_p^j, \text{ where } v_i^j \in \mathbb{R}^{r_i}\}$, where $\otimes$ is the \emph{tensor product} \cite{landsberg2012,hillar2013}.
+Tensor analogs of the matrix singular value decomposition (e.g., \textsc{candecomp}/\textsc{parafac} or \textsc{cp}) are also NP-hard to compute \cite{hillar2013}.
+Furthermore, determining the best low-rank approximations for tensors is an ill-posed problem in general \cite{desilva2008}, and computing the best rank-1 approximation is NP-hard in general \cite{hillar2013}.